 How to Make Mexican Chicken and Rice

 If you are wondering what skillets I use, I am a huge fan of ceramic non-stick skillets.
-They do the job, do not contain PFOA etc. and are not expensive.
+They do not contain PFOA etc. and are affordable.
+I use it to make taco skillet and even chicken tacos with all the fixins in one pan.

 - Saute veggies and rice with spices.
 Onion and garlic go in first, then push them to the side and saute rice on its own – adds flavor and cooks faster.